rlouf/mcx/README.md

  XLA-rated Bayesian inference
 </h3>

-MCX is a probabilistic programing library with a laser-focus on sampling methods.
+MCX is a probabilistic programming library with a laser-focus on sampling methods.
 MCX transforms the model definitions to generate logpdf or sampling functions.
 These functions are JIT-compiled with JAX; they support batching and can be exectuted on CPU, GPU or TPU transparently.

-The project is currently at its infancy and a moonshot towards providing sequential inference as a first-class citizen, and performant sampling methods for bayesian deep learning.
+The project is currently at its infancy and a moonshot towards providing sequential inference as a first-class citizen, and performant sampling methods for Bayesian deep learning.

 MCX's philosophy